No products in the cart.

 Rainwater harvesting is the collection of rainwater from the surface or surfaces upon which it falls.
 This water would otherwise have gone into the drainage system.
-Once collected and stored, the rainwater can be used for toilet flushing, garden watering and washing clothes using a washing machine.
+Once collected and stored, the rainwater can be used for non-potable applications such as toilet flushing, garden watering and washing clothes using a washing machine.

-Water resources are under pressure in England & Wales as demand for water is rising. as a result of population, changes in lifestyles and a changing climate.
+Water resources are under pressure in England & Wales as demand for water is rises due to the increase in the population, changes in lifestyles and a changing climate.

 What savings can I achieve using a rainwater harvesting system?

 Any rainwater harvesting system will reduce your dependence on the mains water supply.
-Potential savings should be assessed on an individual basis as there are many factors that will influence this.
-The demand for non-potable water, the amount of rainwater that can be collected, and whether the property is charged by volume used.
+Potential savings should be assessed on an individual basis, factors that will influence this are the demand for non-potable water, the amount of rainwater that can be collected and whether the property is charged by volume of volume used.

-Savings will be higher in commercial/industrial buildings and schools as these buildings have much larger roof areas.
-Non-potable water for flushing toilets and washing means payback on these systems can be recovered in quicker timescales.
+Savings will be higher in commercial/industrial buildings and schools as these buildings having much larger roof areas and a much greater demand for non-potable water for applications such as flushing toilets and washing.

 Are there grants for rainwater harvesting?